-Why does it matter?
 Because food is the fuel that sustains all of your bodily functions, and the quality of your diet affects all of the building blocks of your body.
 Consider an extreme example: If you ate an all-donut diet, you’d be getting empty calories filled with sugar and fat, and none of the valuable nutrients that your body needed to build new blood cells, keep your bones strong, and maintain proper hormone balances.
 So if you’re getting ready to get pregnant, now is the time to flush those bad dietary habits and get your body as healthy as it can be.

 The best way to start is to figure out how you can get the most “bang for your buck” for every calorie you consume.
 That’s why a good preconception diet starts with plenty of fruits and vegetables.
-Fruits and vegetables are nutritional powerhouses, filled with vitamins, minerals and antioxidants.
+Fruits and vegetables are nutritional powerhouses, filled with vitamins, minerals, and antioxidants.
 Most also are high in fiber, which is good for keeping you feeling full and satisfied.
 Look for brightly colored fruits and vegetables, like blueberries, strawberries, kale, carrots, and red cabbage.

 Next, you should look for whole-grain breads, cereals, and pasta.
 Refined carbohydrates like white bread are essentially stripped of their nutrients during the process and may rob you of much-need B vitamins and iron.
 Plus, the more high-fiber whole-grain foods will fill you up more quickly and help you sustain your energy over a longer period of time.

 You should also make sure you get enough protein, including from non-meat sources.
 If you don’t include beans and legumes in your diet, now’s a good time to start.
 Also look for lean cuts of meat, fish, or chicken, and prepare them by grilling or roasting.
 One additional note of caution: Women who are pregnant or hope to become pregnant should follow the FDA’s advice on mercury in fish and shellfish.
-You should avoid shark, swordfish, king mackerel, and tilefish because of high levels of mercury; but it is safe to eat up to 12 ounces per week of shrimp, canned light tuna, salmon, pollock, and catfish.
+You should avoid shark, swordfish, king mackerel, and tilefish because of high levels of mercury; instead, it is safe to eat up to 12 ounces per week of shrimp, canned light tuna, salmon, pollock, and catfish.